apptainer/singularity/README.md

 - [Documentation](https://www.sylabs.io/docs/)
 - [Citation](#citing-singularity)

-Singularity is an open source container platform designed to be simple, fast, and secure.
+SingularityCE is the Community Edition of Singularity, an open source container platform designed to be simple, fast, and secure.
 Singularity is optimized for compute focused enterprise and HPC workloads, allowing untrusted users to run untrusted containers in a trusted way.

 Check out [talks about Singularity](https://www.sylabs.io/videos) and some [use cases of Singularity](https://sylabs.io/case-studies) on our website.

-## Getting Started with Singularity
+## Getting Started with SingularityCE

-To install Singularity from source, see the [installation instructions](INSTALL.md).
+To install SingularityCE from source, see the [installation instructions](INSTALL.md).
 For other installation options, see [our guide](https://www.sylabs.io/guides/latest/admin-guide/).

-System administrators can learn how to configure Singularity, and get an overview of its architecture and security features in the [administrator guide](https://www.sylabs.io/guides/latest/admin-guide/).
+System administrators can learn how to configure SingularityCE, and get an overview of its architecture and security features in the [administrator guide](https://www.sylabs.io/guides/latest/admin-guide/).